Senior Vice President & Chief Financial Officer

 Robin's superior financial stewardship helped lead the Hospital to recognition as one of America's 100 Top Hospitals® two years in a row, and one of the nation's 50 Top Cardiovascular Hospitals®.
 These designations, from Truven Health Analytics, measure quality, safety and financial metrics.

 Her accomplishments have earned her accolades locally and nationally.
-The Washington Business Journal recently named her a 2014 CFO of the Year, citing her outstanding performance and leadership skills.
-And Becker’s Hospital Review selected her in 2013 as one of the country’s “Top 130 Women Hospital and Health System Leaders to Know” and in 2014 named her to the list of “150 Hospital and Health System CFOs to Know.”
+In both 2015 and 2014, Becker’s Hospital Review named her to their list of "150 Hospital and Health System CFOs to Know" and selected her in 2013 as one of the country's "Top 130 Women Hospital and Health System Leaders to Know."
+And the Washington Business Journal named her a 2014 CFO of the Year, citing her outstanding performance and leadership skills.
 She sits among healthcare trailblazers across the country recognized for their management acumen, oversight, financial turnarounds and quality improvement initiatives.

 Robin is a board member and vice chairman of Phoenix Houses of the Mid-Atlantic, a regional provider of residential addictions services.
 She also serves on the board of Leadership Arlington, which develops trained leaders who build and strengthen the community.
 In 2014, Marymount University appointed Robin as the Executive In-Residence for the Masters of Healthcare Management program.

 After earning a BA in Accounting from the University of Maryland and an MBA from Virginia Polytechnic Institute and State University, Robin received her CPA from the State of Maryland.
 She is a member of the Healthcare Financial Management Association and graduated from Leadership Arlington in 2005.